psu/apple-shortcuts/quick-tana/README.md

 # Quick Tana

+## About
-**Convert a single line input into a set of nodes, and add it to a specified target.**
+Convert a single line input into a set of nodes, and add it to a specified target.

-## Features
 - Support for supertags, target nodes, fields, fields with reference value, and child nodes.
 - Token symbols can be customized.
 - Support for default target and default field.

-## Notes
-- Nodes and supertags have to be registered with id in advance.
-- Space is a special character used to separate tokens from refular content.
+NB!
+Nodes and supertags have to be registered with id in advance.
+Space is a special character used to separate tokens from refular content.
 A token never contains space.

 ## Usage
 Input a single line of text, optionally including tokens.